Menu

 EHR Cost-Benefit Analysis

-As society is adopting more and more technology with each rising sun, the probability of your medical practice moving to an EHR system is sky-high.
-Many telemedicine software for healthcare providers are available, but the cost of telemedicine software integrated with EHR systems is not cheap.
+As society adopts more technology with each rising sun, the probability of your medical practice moving to an EHR system is sky-high.
+Many telemedicine software products for healthcare providers are available, but the cost of telemedicine software integrated with EHR systems is not cheap.

-So, the question is whether acquiring the EHR system is valuable for your practice or not.
-A cost-benefit analysis of EHR can help solve this problem.
-You can hire an EHR integration specialist to help ease the decision-making, or you can follow these few simple steps to make the best decision.
+So, the question is whether or not acquiring the EHR system is valuable for your practice.
+A cost-benefit analysis of EHRs can help solve this problem.
+You can hire an EHR integration specialist to help ease the decision-making or follow these few simple steps to make the best decision.

-Carefully analyze the EHR system cost; including the implementation cost, maintenance, and updating costs.
+Carefully analyze the cost of the EHR system, including the implementation cost, maintenance, and updating costs.

 Prompted or induced cost refers to any cost that you make to prepare your practice for EHR, including training or any productivity losses.
 Be flexible while counting this, as it varies with time.
-Any opportunity your practice lost costs you sometimes, it’s a very fuzzy estimation, so be vigilant.
+Any opportunity your practice loses costs you.
+Sometimes, it’s a very fuzzy estimation, so be vigilant.

 Any benefits your practice receives from the implementation of EHR are included in cost reduction.
-It’s hard to evaluate this cost as it’s mostly hypothetical but should be included in the cost-benefit analysis nonetheless.
-Similar to cost reduction, additional revenue evaluation is also based on speculations, but it’s also a must for the analysis
+It’s hard to evaluate this amount as it’s mostly hypothetical but should be included in the cost-benefit analysis nonetheless.
+Similar to cost reduction, additional revenue evaluation is also based on speculations but it’s also a must for the analysis.

 After carefully calculating the individual costs for each step, you simply sum costs and benefits and see if the benefits surpass the costs.

 If that is the case, then your EHR implementation project is good to go.
-And if costs weigh more than benefits, then consider making changes to reduce the cost and increase benefits.
-If still, the results remain the same, then abandoning the project would be a safe option.
+In case costs weigh more than benefits, consider making changes to reduce the cost and increase benefits.
+Still, if the results do not change, then abandoning the project would be a safe option.

 How to Use EMR Systems?

-Electronic medical record systems are software, that relies heavily on your computer knowledge, so to make the best use of the software you must make yourself competent enough to operate them.
+Electronic medical record systems are software that relies heavily on your computer knowledge.
+So, to make the best use of the software, you must make yourself competent enough to operate them.
 If you are using the EMR in your clinic, your staff should also be skilled enough.
-So how do you do that?
-Well, the answer is simple – use the internet.

-There are several online training sites, that provide enough material to teach you the proper use of EMR.
+There are several online training sites that provide enough material to teach you the proper use of EMR.
 Moreover, training videos and lectures on platforms such as YouTube, Coursera, and other platforms are also great resources to help you and your staff master EMRs.
-You can use EMR in medical billing as well.

 • Does this EMR system meet the needs of my clinical requirements and my budget?